bWFuanVzYWth/SlimeChunkFinder/README.md

 # SlimeChunkFinder
-The fastest slime chunk finder in MCBE.
+The fastest slime chunk finder in MCBE for now.
+8 billion chunks per second on 5950X.